infinum/qa-handbook/Tools/Using Git - resolving conflicts.md

 ### Approach 1

+The most straightforward approach.

-Open the conflicted file and make the necessary changes.
+1. Open the conflicted file and make the necessary changes

+Nice and easy if there are a few minor conflicts.
+In case of multiple conflicted lines in a large file, it might get difficult to fix all the conflicts.

 ### Approach 2